Cambria, California, United States Guide

 Day Trips

-Approximately 40 minutes driving San Luis Obispo (SLO) is a lively city with a historic mission, a bustling downtown, and a relaxed atmosphere.
-Visit Mission San Luis Obispo de Tolosa, explore the shops and restaurants on Higuera Street, and enjoy the Thursday night farmers market.
+San Luis Obispo (SLO) is a vibrant city with a historic downtown area, a lively arts scene, and a thriving culinary scene.
+Visit the Mission San Luis Obispo de Tolosa, explore the shops and restaurants along Higuera Street, and hike to the top of Cerro San Luis (Madonna Mountain) for panoramic views.
+Don't forget to check out Bubblegum Alley!

 Travel Time